keaganluttrell/java-drills/exercises/intro/readme.md

 1. Add a method to `Library` called `getLetterCounts()` that *accepts no parameters*, and returns a `List<Integer>` containing the number of letters in each command line argument
 1. Do a google search for "maven slf4j-simple" and add it as a dependency
 1. Add code to `main()` to log each count
-1. Add the [application plugin](https://docs.gradle.org/current/userguide/application_plugin.html) and run your app from the command line to verify it works!

 ## UI